Exchange Student Information

 Accepted Students applying for J-1 (exchange) visas need to provide:

-- Letter of Financial Guarantee from their home institution indicating what is covered (tuition, fees, room, board).
+- Letter of Financial Guarantee from their home institution indicating what is covered (tuition, fees, room, meal plan).
 CSU will provide a form letter to your institution that they can fill in.